 Take a photo at the famous Coney Island Gate

 Located at the East and West entrance of Coney Island are these iconic gates (which you’ve probably seen on your feed at least a dozen times).
-Pose away for your Instagram before a full day of cycling and exploration kicks off.
+Pose away for Instagram before a full day of cycling and exploration kicks off.

 Spot the wildlife